-The purpose of 2D-profiling is to identify the input dependence behavior of a program by profiling only one input set.
+The basic idea behind 2D-profiling is to identify the input-dependence behavior of a program by profiling only one input set.
 Most current profiling compilers collect only average data, such as the average bias (taken rate) of a branch, for the complete profiling run of a program and use it for optimization.
-We propose the use of information about
+We propose the use of information about the time-varying phase behavior of the program during the profiling run to predict the input-dependence behavior of the program.